-Join us each February as we host our speakers series as a vehicle for connecting the public and MCC employees and students to cutting edge environmental topics and their impact on our local economy and our community!
+Join us each February as we host our Bioneers Speaker Series!
+The speaker series is a unique opportunity to connect MCC employees, students and residents to cutting edge environmental topics that directly impact our local economy and community.

 The speaker series is free and open to the public.
 No registration required.
-All sessions are at 7 p.m. in MCC's Luecht Conference Center in Building B located on Main Campus in Crystal Lake.
+All sessions are at 7 p.m. in MCC's Luecht Conference Center in Building B located on the main campus in Crystal Lake.

 "Bioneers" are social and scientific innovators developing solutions for a more sustainable world.
 Learn all about the National Bioneers, their work and their annual conference at www.bioneers.org.

 2008, 2009, 2010, 2011 and 2012 National Bioneers Conference DVDs available for loan at MCC Library.
 For more information, call the MCC Sustainability Center at (815) 479-7765